-We spoke to Dr Erik Mire, Principal Investigator and Hodge Research Fellow at Cardiff University’s Neuroscience and Mental Health Research Institute, about his research which looks as how mothers’ diets can affect brain development in unborn babies.
+We spoke to Dr Erik Mire, Principal Investigator and Hodge Research Fellow in the Hodge Centre for Psychiatric Immunology part of Cardiff University’s Neuroscience and Mental Health Research Institute, about his research which looks at how mothers’ diets can affect brain development in unborn babies.

 Tell us a bit about your research